Looking for innovative restaurant promotion ideas to grow your business? You’re not alone.

 22. Reviews To Motivate Potential Customers

 Word of mouth marketing is one of the most powerful forms of marketing.
 According to a Nielsen study, 92% of consumers believe suggestions from friends and family more than advertising.
 Customers are also more confident when they read reviews on a product.

 Consider having a pop up on your website that asks visitors to review the restaurant (with a receipt as proof).
 In exchange, offer them 20% off their next order.

 Having lots of positive reviews can bring in new customers.
 Alternatively, you’ll also get negative reviews.
 However, they’re not something to be afraid of.
 It’s important that brands are open to constructive criticism, and accept it as an opportunity to improve.

 23. Using Yelp To Your Advantage

 According to Yelp, during a recent business quarter, consumers called businesses through Yelp’s mobile app 200,000 times a day and asked for over 250,000 directions a day.
 These numbers refer to all businesses, but as we all know, restaurants represent a sizable chunk of Yelp’s listings.

 Find out where customers are hearing about your restaurant

 Yelp is the 800-pound gorilla of restaurant searches and reviews.
 But, there are others – both locally focused and broader reaching apps.
 For example, TripAdvisor offers travelers dining recommendations when planning a trip.
 Have your wait staff survey customers to identify your top three sources of referrals.
 You should monitor your listings on those sites regularly.

 Use what’s available to help you promote your restaurant

 Each site is different, but many of them allow photos (which you should include).
 According to Yelp, people stay on a business page two-and-a-half times longer when it has photos.

 24. Restaurant Promotion Through User-Generated Content

-According to the Nielsen Consumer Trust Index, 92% of consumers trust organic, user-generated content more than they trust traditional advertising.
+According to a Nielsen Consumer Trust Index, 92% of consumers trust organic, user-generated content more than they trust traditional advertising.